AkihiroUeda35/llm-quick-access/README.md

    - Example: `c Tell me about TypeScript`
    - Example: `c Python best practices`

+### OpenAI Extension
+1. Type `o` in the address bar
+2. Press the space key
+3. Enter your question and press Enter
+   - Example: `o What's the weather today?`
+   - Example: `o Tell me about TypeScript`
+   - Example: `o Python best practices`

 ## Notes

-- These are service-specific extensions for Gemini and Claude
+- These are service-specific extensions for Gemini, Claude, and OpenAI
-- May require updates if Gemini or Claude's page structure changes
+- May require updates if Gemini, Claude, or OpenAI's page structure changes

 ## Privacy Policy

-This Privacy Policy outlines how user information is handled by the Chrome extensions "Gemini Quick Access" and "Claude Quick Access" (hereinafter referred to as "these extensions").
+This Privacy Policy outlines how user information is handled by the Chrome extensions "Gemini Quick Access", "Claude Quick Access", and "OpenAI Quick Access" (hereinafter referred to as "these extensions").
 These extensions have been developed with the highest priority on protecting user privacy.

 ### Information Collected and Its Purpose

 These extensions collect the following information:

-* **Search queries entered by the user in the address bar**: This includes queries entered after the extensions' keywords (`g` for Gemini, `c` for Claude).
+* **Search queries entered by the user in the address bar**: This includes queries entered after the extensions' keywords (`g` for Gemini, `c` for Claude, `o` for OpenAI).
-* **Purpose of Use**: The collected search queries are used **solely for the purpose of being sent directly to the Gemini or Claude service based on the user's command**.
+* **Purpose of Use**: The collected search queries are used **solely for the purpose of being sent directly to the Gemini, Claude, or OpenAI service based on the user's command**.
 This data is not collected, stored, or shared by the developer of these extensions.

 ### Third-Party Data Sharing and Storage

 The developer of these extensions does not provide or share user data, including personal information, with **any third parties**.

 Furthermore, these extensions do not send or store user data on any servers or locally.
-All processing is completed within the user's browser, and data is sent directly to the respective service (Gemini or Claude).
+All processing is completed within the user's browser, and data is sent directly to the respective service (Gemini, Claude, or OpenAI).

 ### On the Use of External Services

 These extensions use:
 - **Gemini service provided by Google**: The handling of data on the Gemini service is governed by Google's Privacy Policy (https://policies.google.com/privacy)
 - **Claude service provided by Anthropic**: The handling of data on the Claude service is governed by Anthropic's Privacy Policy (https://www.anthropic.com/privacy)
+- **OpenAI service provided by OpenAI**: The handling of data on the OpenAI service is governed by OpenAI's Privacy Policy (https://openai.com/policies/privacy-policy/)

 ### Disclaimer

-These extensions rely on the Gemini and Claude services provided by Google and Anthropic respectively.
+These extensions rely on the Gemini, Claude, and OpenAI services provided by Google, Anthropic, and OpenAI respectively.
 In the event of changes to these services' specifications or related issues, the extensions may not function properly, and the developer assumes no responsibility for such occurrences.

 ### Contact